-Among Black Americans ages 70 and older, 21.3% are living with Alzheimer's.
-Learn what the Alzheimer's Association is doing to address disparities and provide care and support for African Americans living with Alzheimer's or another dementia.
+Among Black Americans ages 70 and older, 21.3% are living with Alzheimer's, a type of dementia that affects memory, thinking and behavior.
+Learn what the Alzheimer's Association is doing to provide care and support and address disparities for African Americans living with Alzheimer's or another dementia.

 While older Black Americans are twice as likely as older Whites to have Alzheimer's or another dementia, research hasn't yet identified the cause.
 Higher rates of cardiovascular (heart and blood vessels) disease may play a role.
 Some studies indicate that after correcting for overall health and socioeconomic status, these differences disappear.